nivedhapm/clippr/README.md

 - Vanilla JavaScript frontend with Canvas API

 The combination of traditional server-side rendering with modern JavaScript capabilities creates a responsive and feature-rich user experience, while the robust backend ensures data integrity and security.

+### Educational Value
+This project serves as an excellent learning resource for developers interested in:
+- Full-stack Java web development with modern practices
+- OAuth 2.0 authentication implementation
+- RESTful API design and implementation
+- Database integration with MySQL
+- Frontend JavaScript and Canvas API usage
+- Cloud deployment on Oracle Cloud Infrastructure

+Students and developers are encouraged to explore, learn from, and contribute to this codebase!

 ---